svn2github/akismet/trunk/readme.txt

 * Fixed a bug that could cause PHP warnings if `get_post()` returned a null value.
 * Improve performance by only requesting the akismet_comment_nonce option when absolutely necessary.
+* Fixed a bug that could cause PHP warnings.

 = 3.3 =
 *Release Date - 23 February 2017*